Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 ```

 A Spring project generally maintains these XML files as part of its project resources.
 They can reside under the
 WEB-INF directory or inside the classpath.
-Users can also manage these files inside the Alfresco Content Services server,
+Users can also manage these files inside the Content Services server,
 where XML files can be individually managed, authorized, and approved as part of a lifecycle process.
 Once approved,
 these files are available to the Surf application.